TranBreana011/python-learning-journal/week11_reflections.md

      1. Pop a node from the stack to use
      2. If that node has not been visited, mark it as being visited, and print the node
      3. For all non-visited adjacent nodes to the current node, push them onto the stack

+Weighted Graphs
+- a weighted graph is a graph in which each edge is assigned a numerical value or weight
+- these weights can represent quantities such as cost, length, or capacity, depending on the context of the problem being represented by the graph
+- eadges represented as (u, v, w) triplets
+    - u and v represent vertices, w represents weight

+Applications of Weighted Graphs:
+- network routing: in computer networks, weights can represent bandwidth, latency, or other routing metrics
+- road maps: in geographic informartion systems (GIS), weights may represent the length of the road, traffic conditions, or travel time
+- scheduling: in project management, a weighted graph could repersent tasks to be performed, with weights representing tiime duration or resource usage

+Weighted Graph Challenges:
+- Working with weighted graphs introduces complexity not present in unweighted graphs
+- For example, finding the shortest path is not as straightforward as counting the number edges
+- Additionally, negative weights can create scenairos where more complex algorithms are needed

+Reward Hacking:
+- just algorithmic math, finding the highest reward value
+- abuses the algo

+Greedy Algorithms:
+- a method for solving problems by making a sequence of choices based on **limited information** with the hope it will be optimal
+- At each decision point, the algorithm chooses the option that is most beneifical at the moment
+- Does not generally guarantee a globally optimal(the best option) solution
+    - called globally optimal to be distinguished from local optimal(the best option in our current situation)

+Gradient Descent:
+- an iterative optimization algorithm used in machine learning to minimize a cost function by updating model parameters (weights and bias) in the opposite direction of the gradient

+Example:
+- Basic Concept:
+    - consider jobs that need to be completed by certain deadlines with given profits
+        - goal: Maxmize total profit of completed jobs
+- Algorithmic Steps:
+  1. selection criterion: choose the job with the highest profit available at the moment
+  2. Feasibility Check: Check if this job can be completed before its deadline
+  3. Solution Construction: If feasible, include the job in the final solution
+  4. Iterative Process: Repeat until no further jobs can bed added without violating the deadline constraint

+Greedy Choice:
+- the basis of Greedy Algorithms is greedy choice
+- in the absence of any further information, picking the local opitmal solution is more likely to lead to a global optimal outcome than any other selection
+- Heuristic-based(rule of thumb), we can't speculate about future gains all we know is the gains we're making at the moment

+NP hard is when an efficient solution doesn't exist, the optimal solution requires to check/go through every single case

+Dijkstra's Algorithm
+What is DA?
+- Dijkstra's algorithm is a classic algorithm for finding the shortest path from a single source vertex to all other vertices
+- only works in weight graph, with non-negative edges
+- It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later

+Djikstra's Algorithm Psuedocode
+1. Initialization: start by setting the shortest distance to the source vertex as 0 and to all other vertices as infinity.
+Set the source as the current vertex
+2. Relaxation: For the current vertex, consider all of its unvisited neighbors and calculate the tenative distances through the current vertex.
+Compare the newlt calculated tenative disance to the current assigned value and assign the smaller one
+3. Updating: Once we have considered all unvisited neighbors of the current vertex, mark the current vertex as visited.
+A visited vertex will not be checked again
+4. Selection (Greedy choice): select the unvisited vertex with the smallest tenative distance set during the relaxation process, and set it as the new "current vertex"
+5. Termination: Repeat steps 2 through 4 until all vertices have been visited

+- if you already visit a vertex, you never visit their direction again